palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/fab-task-index.rst

 ``printconfig``
 ~~~~~~~~~~~~~~~

-Print out the configuration settings for the local environment.
+Print the configuration settings for the local environment.

 .. code-block:: bash